m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

  - Which option do you pick?
  - How do you specify the true author for the papers that you chose?
  - Justify your decisions.

+Upon completing this activity, you will understand that the interpretation of data depends upon how it is presented, and that if you insist upon knowing the truth, then you cannot place enough emphasis upon the importance of careful data analysis, so you should always make sure to put your thinking-hat upon your head.
+Who do you think wrote that last sentence?!